andre-sasaki/jacare-data-api/README.md

-# jackare-data-api
+# jacare-data-api
-Just for fun
+Just a 5-min joke I wrote for https://jacaretracker.org to use as his jacare (alligator) count.